xg590/tutorials/Raspbian.md

   }
   EOF

-  sudo tee /etc/default/isc-dhcp-server << EOF > /dev/null # specify the interfaces   dhcpd should listen to.
+  sudo tee /etc/default/isc-dhcp-server << EOF > /dev/null # specify the interfaces that dhcpd should listen to.
   INTERFACESv4="eth0"
   EOF